quanttide/flutter-quanttide-data/README.md

 # `flutter-quanttide-data`

-Flutter SDK for Quanttide Specification of Data Engineering
+Flutter Widgets for Quanttide Specification of Data Engineering

 ## Contributing